 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 50.0%.
 This is a higher percent living alone than we found in 95.6% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, one of the unique characteristics of the Hamilton District neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.5% of the neighborhoods in America.
+In addition, the Hamilton District neighborhood stands out for having an average per capita income lower than 95.5% of the neighborhoods in the United States.

 Did you know that the Hamilton District neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 41.7% of this neighborhood's residents have Puerto Rican ancestry and 8.2% have Dominican ancestry.